SCI4THIS/TTF-json/README.md

-Parse TTF / OTF font files and export to JSON.
+Parse TTF font files, export to JSON, convert to polygons with Webassembly port of jq-lang, tesselate and render to WebGL.

-index.html is the entirity.
+index.html is the entirety.

 Preview / use here